autonomical1/ObsidianBackup/10th Grade/Language/Weekly News Project 9.25.22.md

-Title:
+Title: Boeing to pay $200m to settle charges it misled investors over 737 Max crashes
-Author:
+Author: Dominic Rushe
-Source:
+Source: The Guardian
-Date Published:
+Date Published: 9/22/22
-Date Printed:
+Date Printed: 9/25/22

 # Summary
 Boeing's former chief executive Dennis Muilenburg is being fined $1,000,000, and the company itself is being charged $200,000,000 by the SEC for putting out misleading statements surrounding the 737 Max crashes.
 The crashes that occurred between 2019 and 2020 were due to a malfunction in the MCAS, or Maneuvering Characteristics Augmentation System (MCAS).
 The company and then former chief assured the public that the certification process for the MCAS was foolproof, and there shouldn't have been any kind of mishaps related to it.